20 Best Holiday Activities in Toronto for Christmas 2025

 Address: Mel Lastman Square, North York

 Looking for a festive holiday market outside of downtown?
-Holiday Fair in the Square is a free, family-friendly Christmas event in Mel Lastman Square, North York.
-The fair has everything from artisan shopping and festive food trucks to live entertainment and twinkling holiday lights.
+Holiday Fair in the Square is a free, family-friendly Christmas event held at Mel Lastman Square in North York.
+From artisan vendors and holiday lights to food trucks and live entertainment, there’s something here for everyone.

-One of my favourite things to do here?
-Browsing the artisan stalls for unique, last-minute gifts, then warming up with a cup of rich hot chocolate in the cozy Fireside Lounge.
-If you’re feeling extra festive, you can even toast marshmallows for s’mores over the open fire!
+One of my favourite things to do?
+Browse the handmade stalls for last-minute gifts, then cosy up with a rich hot chocolate in the Fireside Lounge.
+Feeling extra festive?
+Toast marshmallows over the open fire and build your own gooey s’mores.

 Bringing the whole family?
-Kids will love Santa’s Village, and since the event is dog-friendly, even your pup can get in on the holiday fun.
-Plus, with a beautiful outdoor skating rink, it’s one of the most magical ways to celebrate Christmas in Toronto this December!
+Kids will love Santa’s Village—and since the event is dog-friendly, even your pup can get in on the fun.
+With a beautiful outdoor skating rink as the centrepiece, it’s one of the most magical ways to celebrate Christmas in Toronto this December.

 6. The Well Holiday Experience